-You can suppress all errors and warnings at all uses of a given class.
+You can suppress all errors and warnings at all uses of a given class (but the class itself is still type-checked).
 Set the -AskipClasses command-line option to a regular expression that matches classes for which warnings and errors should be suppressed.
 For example, if you use "-AskipClasses=^java\." on the command line (with appropriate quoting) when invoking javac, then the checkers will suppress all warnings within classes whose fully-qualified name starts with java., all warnings relating to invalid arguments, and all warnings relating to incorrect use of the return value.